Home » Barcelona » A guide to the natural spots in Barcelona

 Photo by David / CC BY-NC

-Montjuïc is also home to beautiful gardens such as the Mossèn Cinto Verdaguer Gardens, the Greek Theatre Gardens and the Botanical Gardens.
+Montjuïc is also home to beautiful gardens, such as the Mossèn Cinto Verdaguer Gardens, the Greek Theatre Gardens and the Botanical Gardens.
 Our favourite is the Mossèn Costa i Llobera Gardens.
-It has a crazy amount of different cactus, and combined with its views of the sea, it makes the place unique.
+It has a crazy amount of different cactus, and combined with its views of the sea, it makes for a nice stroll.

-Finally, another point of interest is the Montjuïc Cemetery, which contains great funerary art and the only collection of Hearses in Europe.
-In this cemetery are buried important personalities like the former president Francesc Macià or the artists Joan Miró and Santiago Russiñol.
+Finally, another point of interest is the Montjuïc Cemetery.
+It contains excellent funerary art and the only collection of Hearses in Europe.
+In this cemetery are buried important personalities, like the former president Francesc Macià or the artists Joan Miró and Santiago Russiñol.

 Parc de la Ciutadella

-This park is home to the Barcelona zoo and also the Catalan Parliament.
-Moreover, it has an impressive and beautiful fountain and a small lake where you can rent a boat and spend a romantic (or playful) time paddling through the lake.
+This park is home to the Barcelona Zoo (which we don’t recommend visiting) and the Catalan Parliament.
+Moreover, it has an impressive and beautiful fountain and a small lake where you can rent a boat and spend a romantic (or playful) time paddling.

 The park is open all day until dusk, and it’s usually jam-packed in the evenings, especially during spring and summer.